fagan2888/PyORAM/README.rst

 This design is due to the fact that the Amazon S3 API does not allow modifications to a specific byte range within a file, but instead requires that the entire modified file object be re-uploaded.
-Thus any efficient block storage scheme must use separate "file" objects for each block.
+Thus, any efficient block storage scheme must use separate "file" objects for each block.

 Tree-Top Caching